red-data-tools/red_amber/doc/DataFrame.md

 ##### `difference(other)`

-  Select rows appearing in self but not in other.
+  Select records appearing in self but not in other.

   It has an alias `setdiff`.